jimcghee/MochadPluginUI7/README.md

     * **UnnpImplFilename:** I_Mochad1.xml
     * **IpAddress:** The ip address of the machine running the mochad daemon.

-5. Exit the mios developers popup.
+5. Go to Settings/"Net & Wi-fi" and click "Reboot" and Yes when it asks.
+After the reboot completes (5 min) reload the page.

-6. Click the little wrench in the upper right hand corner of the newly created mochad device.
+6. Click Device and look in "No Room" to find the newly created mochad device.

-7. Go to the "Advanced" tab and scroll down to the "Variables" section.
+7. Go to the "Advanced" tab and click "Variables".

 8. Fill in the following variables:
     * **BinaryModules:** a comma separated list of house/unit codes for any appliance modules you may have.
 For example: "A1,D2"